ARAVINDs2002/LoRA-Fine-Tuning-for-Face-Identity-Preservation-Stable-Diffusion-/README.md

 └── exp_e50/
 ```

-Only **one representative image per experiment** is shared below for visual reference.
-Batch image outputs are not included — only the final numeric evaluation results.
+I'm just showing one image from each experiment here for comparison.
+The full batch results are in the numbers table below.

 ---
-## Generated Image Results
+## Generated Results

-All images below were generated using the **same prompt and the same seed (1236)**
+All these images were made with the **same prompt and same seed (1236)** so you can actually compare them fairly.
-This ensures a fair comparison across different training epochs.

 <table>
   <tr>